 Winters are brutal in North Dakota, so we were often on our snowmobiles or building snow forts on either side of the driveway.
-When the weather was incredibly unpleasant we were inside playing on the Atari, Nintendo, or with LEGOs.
-There were times we would try building robots out of scrap parts in our dad’s workshop as well.
+When the weather was incredibly unpleasant, we were inside playing on the Atari, Nintendo, or with LEGOs.
+Sometimes we would also try building robots out of scrap parts in our dad’s workshop.

 Most of our summers were spent at our grandparents’ lake cabins on Pelican Lake, MN.
-Conveniently enough, both of our mom’s and dad’s parents had cabins on the same lake.
-We would swim, water ski, or just play in the sand on warm summer days.
+Conveniently enough, both of our moms and dad’s parents had cabins on the same lake.
+We would swim, water ski, or play in the sand on warm summer days.

 People would always ask, “why the Marines?”.
-In my mind it was pretty straightforward; If I was going to do the military thing I might as well pick the hardest and do it right.
-The only other family member that served in the military was my paternal grandpa, in the Army, during World War II.
+In my mind, it was pretty straightforward; If I was going to do the military thing, I might as well pick the hardest and do it right.
+The only other family member that served in the military was my paternal grandpa, who was in the Army during World War II.

-During my last few years of high school, I was always looking for some way to make money without having to have a ‘normal job’.
-Anything from Don Lapre’s ‘Tiny Classified Ads’ commercials back in the ’90s to just about anything else I could find.
+During my last few years of high school, I was always looking for some way to make money without having a ‘normal job.’
+Anything from Don Lapre’s ‘Tiny Classified Ads’ commercials back in the ’90s to about anything else I could find.
 That also kept me busy in my free time during my eight years in the Marine Corps.
-I just could never find anything that worked.
+I could never find anything that worked.

 I was in Boston for some final Marine training classes when I ran into a guy who introduced me to a way to make some extra income.
 The ‘new company’ he introduced me to was called Quixtar.
-Later I found out this was actually Amway trying to move to an online company while doing a re-branding for themselves.
-After Quixtar had a successful launch they ended up going back to their original name, Amway.
+Later I found out this was Amway trying to move to an online company while doing a re-branding for themselves.
+After Quixtar successfully launched, they returned to their original name, Amway.

-We reached a point of being tired of the cold in North Dakota and decided to move somewhere else, we just did not know where.
-My mom and brother moved to Boise when I went into the Marines in the mid ’90s.
+We were tired of the cold in North Dakota and decided to move somewhere else; we did not know where.
+My mom and brother moved to Boise when I entered the Marines in the mid-’90s.
 My wife’s sister also lived in the area.
 We took a vacation to Boise since my wife had never been there and to see our families.
-She really enjoyed the area and we eventually decided to move to Idaho.
+She enjoyed the area, and we eventually decided to move to Idaho.

 Fast forward through the next eight years of shiny object syndrome, and I was doing just about the same as Amway, only a few hundred dollars a month.

 P.S.
-The Internet is STUFFED full of people trying to sell you their course, or mastermind, or product on ‘How To Make Money Online’.
+The Internet is STUFFED full of people trying to sell you their course, mastermind, or product on ‘How To Make Money Online.’

 P.S.S.
 99% of it is pure and utter crap.
-I have an entire hard drive stuffed full of courses and products to prove that fact.
+I have a hard drive full of courses and products to prove that.

-Although I did learn a ton about marketing online, I found out that most courses or products people are selling ‘To Make Money Online’ do not work.
-The online thing that seems to really work is by being the one selling the courses to the people looking to make money online.
+Although I learned a ton about marketing online, I found out that most courses or products people sell, ‘To Make Money Online,’ do not work.
+The online thing that seems to work is by being the one selling the courses to the people looking to make money online.

-I finally gave up on all that and decided to just start building websites.
-It was the one thing I really knew how to do.
-So, I started making site after site, but not really sure why they were not getting much traffic.
-I then started searching online to see what was new in the world of blogging and making money online.
+I finally gave up on all that and decided to start building websites.
+It was the one thing I knew how to do.
+So, I started making site after site, but not sure why they were not getting much traffic.
+I then started searching online to see what was new in blogging and making money online.
 Come to find out, not much has changed, just the same old courses on SEO and Blogging.

 Then I came across a video called ‘Link Building Is Useless.
 Do This Instead’.
-I thought to myself, well that certainly is different than what everyone else teaches, and the one thing I have learned over the years is to observe the masses and do the opposite.
+I thought, well, that certainly is different than what everyone else teaches, and the one thing I have learned over the years is to observe the masses and do the opposite.
 That video was part of a channel called Income School with Jim and Ricky.

 That brings us up to date.
 I currently have about 20 sites that I am actively building.
 Income School has a certain way they build and structure their sites, so I am trying to get all of my sites to conform to that standard.
 I know it will be a long process to get these sites cleaned up how I want them, but it will be worth it in the end.
-I am already making some money and it will just go up from there.
+I am already making some money, and it will go up.

 I hope my story has inspired or helped you in some way.
-Project 24 is not about getting rich fast, the ’24’ stands for 24 months.
+Project 24 is not about getting rich fast; the ’24’ stands for 24 months.
 This is a 24-month step-by-step plan to make a very decent side income.
-You will find out very quickly that we are a close-knit community, and there are many that are already making over $1,000/mo in less than a year.
-If you want more info please go here.
+You will learn quickly that we are a close-knit community; many already make over $1,000/mo in less than a year.